Skip to main content

 “When researchers study teams, especially in the field, it’s difficult to get very clean identification because there can be factors affecting their performance — perhaps they’re more highly skilled or have other characteristics that make them just do the job better,” Jansen explained.

-Viewers can catch the videos on MARSHALL NEWS on the first of each month or watch on demand on Marshall’s YOUTUBE channel or the FACULTY RESEARCH page.
+A new Marshall Minds episode is expected to debut regularly now through the end of the academic year, including upcoming research by ALEJANDRO MARTINEZ-MARQUINA and CHRISTIAN BUSCHViewers can catch the videos on MARSHALL NEWS or watch on demand on Marshall’s YOUTUBE channel or the FACULTY RESEARCH page.